 Anyone with a cervix that engages in vigorous sex is at risk of developing a bruised cervix.
 Cervical bruising isn’t very common, but it is a common sex injury that people neglect.

-While deep penetration, the cervix experiences trauma which will cause pain and discomfort (3).
+With any kind of deep sexual penetration, the cervix experiences trauma which will cause pain and discomfort (3).
 People who engage in rough sex are often the ones to have sex injuries.
 The nether regions can be sensitive to force.
-However you can prevent cervical bruising.
+However, you can prevent cervical bruising.

 Are Some People More Likely to Experience This?